 A form of MicroGreens sold in a specialized growing medium, cellulose (paper) pulp, has been produced in Europe since about 2002.
 Recently, living MicroGreens have been offered for sale in the United States as well.
 There are a few reasons why this format has not been widely utilized.
 This method requires more packaging in terms of either boxing or heavy plastic trays and growing medium resulting in a much higher cost for a significantly smaller yield.
 The quality is often soft and very stringy with this method.
 It is also more costly to deliver in this form.
 For those who care about sustainability, living MicroGreens are the least sustainable and the most wasteful of our resources.
-The other challenge with living Microgreens is that the product, may start out fresh and vibrant just as it is removed from the ideal growing conditions of a greenhouse, but once they are put in a restaurant kitchen or restaurant cooler, the quality and flavor quickly declines.
+The other challenge with living Microgreens is that the product, may start out fresh and vibrant just as it is removed from the specialized growing conditions of a greenhouse, but once they are put in a restaurant kitchen or restaurant cooler, the quality and flavor quickly declines.
 While they can still be considered alive and growing, once removed from the greenhouse, they rapidly begin to get even more soft, stretched, and stemmy as they lose color and flavor.

 Microgreens versus Sprouts